Meet our Staff

 Then in March 1996, she started a new weekly newspaper, Nodaway News Leader, which covers Nodaway County’s government entities and school news, including elementary and secondary levels, and currently has a subscription list of over 3,300.

-Wilson lives on the family farm near Pumpkin Center along with her husband of 36 years, Norman Wilson.
-They have raised two sons, Matt, who holds a doctorate from University of Washington, Seattle and is teaching geographic information systems at University of Kentucky, Lexington and Dallas, who completed his bachelor of science at Northwest Missouri State University and is employed by the Missouri Department of Corrections.
+Wilson, along with her husband, Norman, live on the family farm near Pumpkin Center.
+They have raised two sons, Matt, who holds a doctorate from University of Washington, Seattle and for the 2013-14 academic year will be a visiting assistant professor in the Graduate School of Design, department of landscape architecture/urban planning and design at Harvard University, Boston, MA and Dallas, who completed his bachelor of science at Northwest Missouri State University and is employed by the Missouri Department of Corrections.